 These soft Iced Pumpkin Cookies are easy to make and absolutely delicious!
 The soft cake-like pumpkin cookies have warming spices and are drizzled in a tasty vanilla icing.
-A great fall dessert.
+A great fall dessert or for Christmas or Thanksgiving.

 These soft spiced pumpkin cookies are absolutely delicious!